Windows XP Media Center Edition: Versions

-To determine the underlying edition of Windows XP on which a particular revision of MCE is based, the System Properties Control Panel applet can be used.
-To determine the revision of MCE that is being used, select the About Media Center option from the General -> Settings area inside MCE.

 Exclusive features

 Windows XP Media Center Edition is distinguished with its exclusive component, Media Center, a media player that supports watching and recording TV programs, as well as playing DVD-Video, photo slideshows, and music.
 Media Center sports a user interface that is optimized for use from a distance with large fonts and icons.

-Unlike competing commercial DVR products, Microsoft does not charge a monthly subscription fee for its Media Center TV guide service.
+Unlike competing commercial DVR products, Microsoft did not charge a monthly subscription fee for its Media Center TV guide service.

 Due to its strict hardware requirements, Microsoft opted not to supply Media Center as an independent retail version.
 Microsoft only distributed it to MSDN subscribers and original equipment manufacturers in certain countries.
 Consumers purchase Media Center preinstalled on a new computer, set-top box or embedded device.